 Quality improvement practices vary significantly among EMS agencies across the United States; however, a survey of EMS agencies nationwide in 2015 revealed that 71% of agencies surveyed report having dedicated quality improvement personnel .
 Examples of quality improvement projects include improving prehospital aspirin administration rates in patients with acute coronary syndromes, improving paramedic identification of STEMI, and decreasing peri-intubation hypoxia, among others.
 Each of these projects began with identifying the need for improvement.
 They developed a plan that included a process change and a means for assessing the impact of that change.
-Many EMS organizations elect to use the Institute of Healthcare Improvement Model of improvement: the Plan-Do-Study-Act (PDSA) cycle.
-Effective PDSA cycles should be organized with groups of people involved in all aspects of the process being improved.
-For example, a PDSA cycle looking to improve cardiac arrest survival should include field paramedics as well as staff from the medical director's office, administration, and logistics personnel.
+When developing a plan, consider three questions prior to choosing key performance indicators, and implementing any process improvement project or particular system.

 This is perhaps the least complex, but often the most difficult step to accomplish.
 Once a plan is made, the "Do" step is simply executing the plan.
 Pick a specific day in the immediate future to implement the plan.
-Instead of implementing the plan across the entire system all at once, first, perform a small trial of the change.
+Instead of immediately implementing the plan across the entire system, first, perform a small trial of the change.
 This small step, known as a "test of change" allows the team to see if their change has the desired effect.
-Often, this small test identifies unexpected areas that should be addressed before wider implementation of the change.
+Often, this small test identifies unexpected areas that should be addressed before the wider implementation of the change.
 For example, if the change being tested is a checklist to improve intubation success, the checklist could be developed and trialed with one shift at a single ambulance station before deploying it for an entire system.

 This PDSA cycle is continued in an iterative process until the desired improvement is achieved.

-Key Components of QI Program
+Key Components of Quality Improvement Program

 Many quality improvement projects, especially clinical quality improvement projects, will require education of some form to propagate the information regarding the intervention.
 An individual or team with an educational focus is likely to be beneficial in achieving the desired improvement outcomes.

 A quality improvement project should involve representatives from any part of an organization that may be affected by the changes as a part or result of an improvement project.
 Additionally, involving individuals with many perspectives will increase the pool of unique ideas.
 The more ideas, the more likely the group is to find a successful change.
 The culture of the organization must foster belief in QI programs at the highest levels to encourage change (CEO, supervisors, etc.) .

 There are several concerns specific to prehospital quality improvement programs.
 One common misunderstanding is that quality improvement is the same as quality assurance.
 Quality improvement, by nature, is designed to improve a problem or process; quality assurance functions to ensure compliance with protocols or policies.
 Quality assurance and quality improvement, however, can be intertwined through the use of key performance indicators and quality metrics .
 For example, EMS systems may set a goal to use evidence-based interventions, such as aspirin in acute coronary syndromes, or bronchodilators in reactive airway disease patients.
 Through the quality assurance process, the system may discover that their medics are not using these interventions effectively or documenting them appropriately.
 A concurrent quality improvement program would evaluate the cause of these shortcomings from multiple perspectives and develop a plan for addressing them.

-Some organizations have organized large-scale databases that can be used for both research and larger-scale quality improvement.
-One example is the Cardiac Arrest Registry to Enhance Survival (CARES).
-This database is designed to collect data regarding cardiac arrest for improving cardiac arrest survival.
+Some organizations have organized large-scale databases that can be used for both research and large-scale quality improvement.
+A commonly cited example is the Cardiac Arrest Registry to Enhance Survival (CARES) database.
+This database is designed to collect data regarding cardiac arrest outcomes with the goal of improving cardiac arrest survival.
 Prehospital data is paired with hospital outcomes for review.
-This data can be used at an agency level or extrapolated to large scale initiatives at the regional or state level through an integrated QI program, leading to much larger improvements in EMS system quality of care.
+This data can be used at an agency level or extrapolated to large scale initiatives at the regional or state level through an integrated QI program, [ leading to significant improvements in EMS systems, reliability, and ultimately the quality of care.

 Quality improvement may also result in better integration of care from the prehospital to the hospital environment by ensuring that appropriate treatments begin in appropriate patients and that the treatments are evidence-based.
 Operational improvement projects may also result in improved response times, improved on-scene times when appropriate, and safer work environment for medics.